richard-scryber/PaperworkDayDocs/docs/learning/styles/page_layout.md

 ---
 layout: default
-title: Fonts and Typefaces
+title: Page Layout and Breaks
 parent: Styling Content
 nav_order: 8
 ---

-# Fonts and Typefaces
+# Page Layout and Breaks
 {: .no_toc }

 THe block elements will appear on a new line on their own (by default ).